 MEETINGS (FREQUENCY/QUORUM)

-main committee or committees meet at least quarterly.
+That an administering authority's main committee or committees meet at least quarterly.

 That an administering authority's secondary committee or panel meet at least twice a year and is synchronised with the dates when the main committee sits.